Variable selection and basis learning for ordinal classification: Sparse ordinal basis learning

-In general, even if $\widehat\Sigma_w$ is not invertible or $p > N$, $ \widehat Z_{\lambda} $ for $ \lambda > 0 $ is well-defined.
-The group-lasso \citep{yuan2006grouplasso} penalty term $\lambda \sum_{j=1}^{p} \|\tilde Z_j\|_2$ in (\ref{eq: sparse LDA}) leads to variable-wise sparsity of the estimated basis since the elements of $Z$ are grouped row-wise.
-We note that the variable-wise sparsity is preserved under rotations, which is a desirable property in basis learning.
-See \cite{jung2019poi} for other choices of penalty.
+where $ \widetilde Z_j $ is the $j$th row of $Z$ and $ \lambda > 0 $ is a sparsity-inducing tuning parameter.
+The group-lasso \citep{yuan2006grouplasso} penalty term $\lambda \sum_{j=1}^{p} \|\widetilde Z_j\|_2$ in (\ref{eq: sparse LDA}) leads to variable-wise sparsity of the estimated basis since the elements of $Z$ are grouped row-wise.
+We note that the variable-wise sparsity is preserved under rotation, which is a desirable property in basis learning.
+See \cite{jung2019poi} for a detailed discussion on other choices of penalty.